Supplier Quality Requirements

 When the design model or drawing calls out a specific sub-tier supplier to use, as part of the first article shipment, Supplier must send proof that the specified source sub-tier supplier was used.
 Evidence must be submitted along with the FAI report when the product is shipped.

-Archer Aviation reserves the right to exercise the requirement of additional and/or periodic/repeat/delta FAI requirements on a part number basis to assure continued product conformity.
+Archer Aviation reserves the right to exercise the requirement of additional and/or periodic/repeat/delta FAI requirements on a part number basis to ensure continued product conformity.

-Supplier is responsible for 100% verified quality for all items delivered to Archer Aviation.
+Supplier is responsible for controlling and recording inspections for all design characteristics of all items delivered to Archer Aviation as well as a method of validating received components from sub-tiers.
 When the Supplier elects to use statistical methods for the acceptance of products or processes, such methods must be in compliance with the requirements established by: SAE ARP9013, 9013/1, 9013/2, 9013/3 and 9013/4 as applicable, except that in all cases the sample sizes must be AQL 4.0 or higher (i.e., AQL 1.0, .65, etc.) and the criteria for lot acceptance as zero (i.e., C=0).
-A copy of Suppliers statistical process control plan must be furnished to Archer Aviation upon request.
+A copy of the statistical process control plan must be furnished to Archer Aviation upon request.
+Sampling plans must not be used for FAA conformity test articles, qualification test articles, or other items used to demonstrate design or regulatory conformity.
+These articles must be subject to 100% inspection and verification of applicable characteristics.

 Supplier must furnish test data sheet, the result of product tested using calibrated test equipment maintained to a pedigree equal to or higher than the product being tested.